jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

 #### Structure

 - **Create targets,** i.e. [goals, objectives and outcomes](#targets)
-- "Identify methods to **involve** learners using delivery techniques, technologies, and activities, and **extend** the interaction by supporting students along the continuum of learning."
+- "Identify methods to **involve** learners using delivery techniques, technologies, and activities and **extend** [before, during, after; see [integrative learning](#integrative-learning)] the interaction by supporting students along the continuum of learning."
+Consider:
+    - "Control of Learning .
+Which areas of the interaction will be teacher centered (direct instruction), and which will be more student centered (discovery instruction)?
+    - Grouping for Learning .
+Will you ask learners to work as individuals, pairs, teams, or groups?
+    - Interactions for Learning.
+Will you create learning interactions that are human (student/teacher, student/student, other) or nonhuman (student/ tools, student/information, student/environment, other)?
+    - Support for Learning .
+Will you provide cognitive support or emotional support?" (p.
+120)

 #### Engage